jackyzha0/quartz/content/notes/movie-list.md

 - donnie darko

 downloaded

-To watch
+- black narcissist
+- ikuru (the idiot)
 - largent
 - the brown bunny
+- the tree of life
+- both blade runners

+To watch
 - salo
-- the tree of life
 - black swan
-- ikuru (the idiot)
-- both blade runners
 - fistful of dollars
 - magnificent seven
 - godfather